Frequently Asked Questions

 There are not many open areas where a new tree would grow very well.
 There are already hundreds of oaks on the property plus junipers, pines and yaupon, all native to Texas.
 Plus there is no water supply in the middle of the woods so you’d have to come up there and water whatever you plant.
 You can certainly leave flowers, but after a few days they’ll be taken away along with anything else left lying on the ground.
 Scattering of native wild flower seeds is great.
 See "Rules and Regulations" about planting native trees and shrubs.

-Will the be mitigation from wild animals digging up the corpses, wild animals in/ around the plots and will the cemetery be accessible year-round, other than weather conditions?
+Will there be mitigation from wild animals digging up the corpses, wild animals in/ around the plots and will the cemetery be accessible year-round, other than weather conditions?

 We don’t anticipate animals digging up graves.
 There are special powders containing natural elements that we can put in the grave to cover the odors of decomposition.
 If animals can’t smell something enticing, they won’t dig it up.
 We have talked with several other green burial sites throughout the country and no one has come across this problem.
 Even on Ramsey Creek Preserve in South Carolina where populations wild hogs and bears live, they have never had a problem with animals digging up graves.